-PlanetiQ was formed to build, launch and operate the first commercial constellation of GPS-RO weather satellites, with 20 Low Earth Orbit (LEO) satellites to be deployed by the end of 2020.
+PlanetiQ was formed to build, launch and operate the first commercial constellation of GPS-RO weather satellites, with a full constellation of Low Earth Orbit (LEO) satellites to be deployed by the end of 2023.

 Consistent with our mission to bring innovation to satellite weather observations, PlanetiQ’s satellites will carry the fourth-generation “Pyxis” radio occultation (RO) sensor.
 Pyxis builds on the heritage of the gold standard for RO sensors.
 The PlanetiQ team has developed and built the previous three generations of RO sensors proven on orbit, including 20 flight units for prior, current and upcoming satellite missions.